Scooby Goes Hollywood: Plot

 Back at the Chinese theater, Shaggy finds out that the studio is holding dog auditions to replace Scooby's role on his show.
 He and Scooby go down to see the results of the auditions, and have a laugh upon witnessing the terrible performances.
 Without them knowing, it is actually a trick set up by C.J. and the rest of the gang to get Scooby back on the show once again.
 C.J. hires a dog with no talent to take Scooby's role, leaving Scooby and Shaggy in shock.
 Later, Shaggy shows C.J. a new film, Scooby and Cherie where Scooby is a magician and Cherie, his assistant.
 The next film is The Love Ship where Captain Scooby forgets to untie the rope from the piers, taking all the people on it with the cruise.
 To confirm his new career, Scooby is featured on The Jackie Carson Show, where he declares that he’s leaving his cartoon series permanently in order to pursue his career as a movie star, upsetting his fans.
 This also proves to be the last straw for Scooby’s friends and fans.

-The next (and last) pilot film shown is Scooby's Angels where the Angels look into criminal headquarters and Scooby lands from an aeroplane without a parachute.
+The next (and last) pilot film shown is Scooby's Angels.
+The plot features the Angels look into criminal headquarters, with Scooby landing from jumping out of an airplane.
+However, he opens his parachute too late, and disaster ensues.
 Scooby then yells, "Rop the rameras!
 Rop the rameras!" in which C.J. agrees.
 C.J. tells to Scooby and Shaggy how popular they really are by revealing a massive crowd of Scooby’s fans outside the studio chanting "Scooby-Doo, we need you!".
 Fred, Daphne, and Velma are among them.
 In fact, all across Los Angeles, Scooby’s fans are begging him to come back.
 Upon seeing this, Scooby realizes everyone truly loves him for who he is and agrees to go back to his original show.
 After things have quieted down in C.J.'s office, Shaggy (who doesn't want to go back so easily) knocks on the door, showing him the tape of his own pilots such as "Mork and Shaggy", "Welcome Back, Shaggy!", and "Shaggy and Hutch".
 Shaggy (tied up in the film reel) is then thrown out of the studio and he chases the Mystery Machine into the sunset, realizing that he, too, belongs on his old show.